-- What is grief? - What are some of the ways people suffer loss and grief? - How can grief be felt in the body or the mind? - How can a person take care of oneself in mind, heart, body, and spirit if experiencing grief? - How can you support someone who is grieving a loss? - How do you express empathy for someone experiencing grief, loss, or disappointment?
+- What kinds of losses can people experience? - What is grief? - What are some of the ways people experience loss and grief? - How can grief be felt in the body or the mind? - How can a person take care of oneself in mind, heart, body, and spirit if experiencing grief? - How can you support someone who is grieving a loss? - How do challenges help me learn and grow? - How can I determine if I need help from others with a challenge I am having? - How do you express empathy for someone experiencing grief, loss, disappointment?